berthelemy/consulting.berthelemy.net/collections/_expertise/advocacy.md

 ---
 title: Advocacy
-excerpt: I promote technologies and practices within the learning and knowledge domains that can make real differences
+excerpt: We promote technologies and practices within the learning and knowledge domains that can make real differences
 order: 5
-img: m-footpath-P1010564.JPG
+img: /assets/img/page-images/m-footpath-P1010564.JPG
 img-alt: Three footpath signs
 img-credit: Mark Berthelemy
 img-credit-url:
 ---
-I can help **suppliers** communicate the benefits of new technologies.
+We help **suppliers** communicate the benefits of new technologies.

-I can help **customers** understand the implications of new technologies, in their own language.
+We help **customers** understand the implications of new technologies, in their own language.

 ## Current activities